waku-org/waku-rlnv2-contract/test/README.md

 ### Deploy new TestStableToken with proxy contract

+This script deploys both the proxy and the TestStableToken implementation, initializing the proxy to point to the new implementation.

 ```bash
 forge script script/DeployTokenWithProxy.s.sol:DeployTokenWithProxy --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast
 ```

 ### Deploy only TestStableToken contract implementation

+This script deploys only the TestStableToken implementation, which can then be used to update the proxy contract to point to this new implementation.

 ```bash
 forge script test/TestStableToken.sol:TestStableTokenFactory --tc TestStableTokenFactory --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast